Beach at Bloubergstrand

 The lunch we enjoyed at Biesmiellah restaurant

-The 528-hectare Kirstenbosch Botanical gardens are regarded as the greatest botanic gardens in the world and are a UNESCO heritage site.
+The 528-hectare Kirstenbosch Botanical Gardens are regarded as the greatest botanic gardens in the world and are a UNESCO heritage site.

 Founded in 1913, the majestic gardens are set against the eastern slope of Table Mountain.